 No methodology is perfect, and that is most certainly in the case here.
 We've tried to create a method that relies on data and facts, while reducing subjectivity introduced by the raters.
 We've tried to rate a recruit's potential as a future college star by focusing on the most common criteria used to evaluate athletes.
 At the same time, we've tried to work around inherent problems like variation in scoring while also accommodating unusual cases.
 However, there are still some gaps.
 Here are a few:

 - Our ratings make it impossible for a L10 gymnast to be rated if she has four or less competitive events to her credit (with three to four events each) over a two year period.
-Any effort to add a gymnast with less competitive experience would have to rely on subjective and non-competition criteria and potentially a vastly different set of measurements.
+Any effort to add a gymnast with less competitive experience would have to rely on subjective criteria and potentially a vastly different set of non-quantitative and subjective measurements.
 That would be unfair the 90%+ of the other athletes, who were evaluated against the same criteria.
 This also means a current Level 9 or below are naturally excluded until she makes the step up to L10.
-However, these prospective candidates, while still strong athletes, are not typically not considered to be in the upper echelon of recruits, until they have demonstrated greater achievement.
+However, these prospective candidates, while still strong athletes, are not typically considered to be in the upper echelon of recruits, until they have demonstrated greater achievement.

 - Our ratings treat all injuries or missed competition years equally.
 However, each situation is unique and not all of the reasons for missing a season are equal in severity.
 However, since this type of information is private and typically not available, we cannot consider the nature of the injury here.
 At the same time, we do want to acknowledge that missed seasons due to injury or other reasons may be considered a negative by recruiters.